Bruce Hurst: Early life

-Hurst grew up in St. George, Utah, the youngest of five children born to John and Beth Hurst who divorced when he was five years old.
+Hurst grew up in St. George, Utah, the youngest of five children born to John and Beth Hurst, who divorced when he was five years old.
 At an early age, doctors prescribed plaster casts to correct a condition that was causing his legs to bow.

 Hurst was a standout basketball player, leading Dixie High School to the state tournament in his junior and senior seasons, despite suffering a cracked vertebra as a senior, and would receive basketball scholarship offers.
-He played basketball at Dixie Junior College for the 1979-80 season.
+He played basketball at Dixie Junior College for the 1979–80 season.
 In 2015, Hurst told The Boston Globe that he would shoot hoops at Boston Celtics practices during his Red Sox days after developing a friendship with Celtics guard Danny Ainge.

-Hurst has attributed his early interest and development in baseball to a local coach and former Brigham Young University player who had him analyze magazine photos of pitcher windups, with Hurst practicing his own windup in front of a three-way mirror.
+Hurst has attributed his early interest and development in baseball to Kent Garrett, a coach and former Brigham Young University player who had him analyze magazine photos of pitcher windups, with Hurst practicing his own windup in front of a three-way mirror.
 Hurst caught the eye of MLB scouts after his junior year during an American Legion state tournament.
-He would average 14 strikeouts a game as a senior, compiling a 24-2 record for his prep career.
+He would average 14 strikeouts a game as a senior, compiling a 24–2 record in high school.